kubeflow/manifests/docs/release/handbook.md

 **Actions for ALL WGs:** Help on keeping the docs up to date.

 **Actions for the Release Team:**
-- Request a list of features, from the Working Groups, that require updates to the documentation
+- Request a list of features and deprecations, from the Working Groups, that require updates to the documentation
-- Ensure the provided components versions match the documentation
+- Ensure the provided component versions match the documentation
 - Work alongside the Working Groups to bring the docs up to date

 **Success Criteria:** Documentation for this release completed.
 A new version